penguinboots/scheduler/README.md

 # Interview Scheduler

 ## Project Description
-Interview Scheduler is a single page application React applicaiton that allows users to book and cancel interviews.
+Interview Scheduler is a single page application React application that allows users to book and cancel interviews.
 Data is persisted by the API server using a PostgreSQL database.

 Tests were performed using Storybook, Jest, and Cypress.